Penguor/PenguorDocs/docs/Language_Specification/Data_Types/index.md

 ### Signed Integers

-With the exception of `i8`, signed integers
+With the exception of `i8`, signed integers are the standard types being used for numbers.
+`i32` is the standard type for signed integer numbers.

 | Type | Also known as | Size    | Group |
 | ---- | ------------- | ------- | ----- |